Flux Pro API Pricing and Code Examples: A Complete Developer Guide

 console.log(result); // Contains node outputs with image URLs

 This pattern works for any workflow containing Flux 2 Pro or other chained models.
-The polling interval should use exponential backoff in production; start at 1 second, multiply by 1.5 per attempt, and cap at 10 seconds.
+The polling uses exponential backoff starting at 1 second, multiplying by 1.5 per attempt, and capping at 10 seconds between polls as recommended by the API documentation.

 Python (requests)